Why is AeroPress coffee so good?

 The Aeropress is a coffee maker that offers an entirely new way to make espresso coffee without having to buy expensive espresso makers.
 It's a simple device that mimics the method for making coffee by combining heat, time and pressure to make the perfect espresso drink.

 It's very easy to operate the Aeropress coffee maker.
 You must first put the micro-filter in the bottom cap then twist the cap closed.
-Put two scoops of the coffee of you
+Put two scoops of the coffee of your choice — any grind — in the chamber and place the chamber atop a sturdy mug.

 This video shows exactly how to use an Aeropress coffee maker.
 It's a little bit long, at about 7 minutes.
 But stick around, it's worth it.
 The video also mentions this device: the Aerolatte.